1896 United States presidential election in Washington (state)

 As a result of his win in the state, Bryan would become the first Democratic presidential candidate to win Washington state.
 He would later lose the state against McKinley in 1900 and then against William Howard Taft in 1908.
 The state would not vote Democratic again until 1916.

-This is the last time the losing candidate won a majority of Clallam County votes.
+Until 2024, this was the only presidential election since statehood in which Clallam County gave more than 50% of its vote to the losing candidate nationwide.